SALib/SALib/README.md

      -o model_input.txt \
 ```

-Other methods include `SALib.sample.morris_oat` and `SALib.sample.fast_sampler`.
+Other methods include `SALib.sample.morris` and `SALib.sample.fast_sampler`.
 For an explanation of all command line options, [see the examples here](https://github.com/jdherman/SALib/tree/master/examples).

 Or, generate samples from Python:
 ```python